 William S. Benko, M.D.

-Dr. Benko is an associate clinical professor of Neurology who brings nine strong years of outpatient general pediatric neurology to the rapidly growing child neurology team.
+Dr. Benko is a clinical professor of Neurology who brings ten strong years of outpatient general pediatric neurology to the rapidly growing child neurology team.
 His experience includes managing headaches, migraines, epilepsy, tic disorders, and developmental delays.
 Dr. Benko also enjoys the new challenges of the rapidly expanding field of neurogenetics, with a special interest in leukodystrophies, and he takes great care to integrate the biopsychosocial model in both his approach to patients as well as through his teaching endeavors.
 Provider Profile »

 Trishna Kantamneni, M.D.